mdn/mdn/roles_and_teams.md

 The repositories can be categorized by their impact:

-* Tier 1: Code in this repo runs on Mozilla servers, and/or on mozilla.org domains.
+* **Tier 1**: Code in this repo runs on Mozilla servers, on https://developer.mozilla.org, or on another mozilla.org domain.
 Changes need to be reviewed for security.
 Examples include [Kuma](https://github.com/mozilla/kuma), [KumaScript](https://github.com/mdn/kumascript), and [samples-server](https://github.com/mdn/samples-server) repositories.
-* Tier 2: Code and data in this repo appears on MDN Web Docs, but is served from an non-mozilla.org domain.
+* **Tier 2**: Code and data in this repo appear on [MDN Web Docs](https://developer.mozilla.org), but are served from a non-mozilla.org domain.
 Changes need to be reviewed to ensure they meet MDN standards.
 Examples include [browser-compat-data](https://github.com/mdn/browser-compat-data), [interactive-examples](https://github.com/mdn/interactive-examples), and [webaudio-examples](https://github.com/mdn/webaudio-examples) repositories.
-* Tier 3: Code and data in this repo do not appear on MDN Web Docs.
+* **Tier 3**: Code and data in this repo do not appear on MDN Web Docs.
 Changes need to be reviewed to meet the standards of the repository maintainer(s).
 Examples include [pab](https://github.com/mdn/pab) and [wp-promote-mdn](https://github.com/mdn/wp-promote-mdn) repositories.

 ### Requirements